IT Asset Value Recovery: Process & Best Practices for Maximum ROI

 Step 4: Channel Selection for Value Recovery

 Decide the best recovery path for each IT asset.
-Here are the possible choices for you:
+Common value recovery options include:

-- Redeployment: Move still-useful hardware to other departments or facilities to avoid new purchases and accelerate ROI.
+- Redeployment: Move still-useful hardware to other departments or facilities to avoid new purchases and improve ROI.

-- Resale: Sell valuable, marketable assets through trusted IT resellers, online platforms, or industrial liquidators to unlock cash value and to meet your landfill diversion goals.
+- Resale: Sell valuable, marketable assets through trusted IT resellers, online platforms, or industrial liquidators to recover financial value and to meet your landfill diversion goals.

-- Upcycling: Refurbish or reconfigure older equipment for new uses by upcycling within your organization.
-For example, convert outdated desktops into thin clients, dedicate older laptops to training labs, or use servers for non-mission-critical tasks.
+- Upcycling: Refurbish or reconfigure older equipment for new internal uses.
+For example, you can convert outdated desktops into thin clients, assign older laptops to training labs, or use older servers for non-critical workloads.

 - Recycling: For non-functional or obsolete equipment, choose certified recyclers to safely recover materials and meet environmental regulations.